tpadjen/civ-vii-mod-options-api/README.md

 # Options API

-A Civ VII mod that adds functionality to the built in Options model to make adding settings options for other mods easier.
+A Civ VII api that add functionality to the built in Options model to make adding settings options for other mods easier.

 ## Installation Instructions
 1. You can download the latest stable release from this repo's releases)